-Medication is not a requirement to undergo DBT.
+Medication is not a requirement to undergo Dialectical Behavioural Therapy.
 There may be some cases, such as severe depression, where an individual may benefit from both therapeutic and pharmaceutical support.
 In these situations, we advise you to speak with your family physician and will arrange a referral for a medication consultation.

 How is my progress measured?